Skip to content

 • SELF_BC_RADIATION

 The tiled layout is convenient for domain decomposition, when you are wanting to scale up your application for distributed memory platforms.
-You can further enable domain decomposition by setting the optional enableDomainDecompisition input to .true. .
-In this case, when you launch your application with mpirun, the domain will be automatically divided as evenly as possible across all MPI ranks.
+Domain decomposition is automatically enabled when you launch your application with mpirun/mpiexec/srun with more than one rank.
+In this case, the domain will be automatically divided as evenly as possible across all MPI ranks.

 Note